abdellatif-belmady/abdellatif-belmady/web/Documentations/Libraries/numpy.md

 ### **np.ix_**

-!!!
-Info ""
 You cannot use boolean indexing this way on multiple axes, but you can work around this by using the `ix_` function:

 ```py
 b[np.ix_(rows_on, cols_on)]